havardob/noel/index.md

 ## What is this site?

 This site is a just a silly side project made by me, [Håvard Brynjulfsen](https://havardbrynjulfsen.design).
 It's a collection of my favorite fun facts.
 You see, I have a tendency to blurt out random fun facts at parties or when hanging out with friends.
-Despite the high quality of the facts some of my ~~best friends~~ former friends claim that they aren't excactly _fun_.
+Despite the high quality of the facts some of my ~~best~~ former friends claim that they aren't excactly _fun_.
 I beg to differ.

 ## Why the name "noel.fun"?